-Political Reporter for the Washington Post's The Fix - Spring '18
+National Political Reporter for the Washington Post's breaking new team - Spring '18

 Eugene brings deep expertise and a creative approach to this important subject, as well as a range of skills that will accelerate The Fix’s evolution into a rich, engaging multi-media blog.
 He joined the Post from CNN Politics, where he covered the 2016 presidential election and was the senior reporter on the website’s breaking news team.
 He’s a regular on-air contributor, providing analysis on MSNBC, CNN U.S., CNN International, HLN, CBS and NPR.